 "I was so busy up there I didn't want to spend all my spare time on the internet."

-Now he's back on terra firma, Virts has put together his favorite images in a book, (opens in new tab), which is on pre-order now and publishes in October.
+Now he's back on terra firma, Virts has put together his favorite images in a book, View from Above: An Astronaut Looks at the World, which is on pre-order now and publishes in October.

 The camera gear